The 23-Tips of Self-Parenting

 - To continue daily sessions you must learn to make up your own questions.
 The reason I put only two weeks of questions into the book was to encourage you to begin asking your own questions while the newness of the process was still strong.
 You may ASK your Inner Child any question on any subject.
 Keep your questions simple, based upon your life experience.
 But remember, after you ask any question, your only response should be, “Thank you, Inner Child, for telling me that.”
 Be current with your modules and follow the Dialogue Template article on the website if you are having problems coming up with your own session questions.

 After the first two weeks, if you are still unsure about starting to ask your own questions you may repeat the questions from the “yellow book” SELF-Parenting: The Complete Guide To Your Inner Conversations, over again.
 If you do this, it is totally normal to get different answers to the same questions.
-You can also repeat sections of any module and you will get different answers to the same questions.
 However, don’t repeat the book questions more than twice.
-If you are having problems with questions, get the P/Q or S/E module.
+If you are having problems with questions, get started with the P/Q module alternating days with the Dialogue Template.
 That’s why they were written.